Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spend now, worry later?

 Direct cash transfers can have an immediate positive effect on consumption and retail sales.
 South Korea saw more than 4 million applications for cash assistance on the first day alone, with online registration channels being overwhelmed.
-The Indonesian government expects GDP to exceed 5% next quarter thanks to the new stimulus package.
+The Indonesian government expects GDP growth to exceed 5% next quarter thanks to the new package.

 In Thailand, before the cancellation of the 10,000 baht distribution plan via e-wallets, household debt had reached 92% of GDP, making credit-based stimulus measures even more financially risky.

-South Korea chooses a national solution
+South Korea chooses the national solution

 Outside Southeast Asia, in South Korea, the Lee Jae Myung administration has launched a 13.9 trillion won ($10 billion) “livelihood restoration coupon” program, according to the Korea Herald on July 21.

-Each person, regardless of income, will receive at least 150,000 won ($115), while poor households and single-parent families can receive up to 400,000 won ($308).
+Every citizen, regardless of income, will receive at least 150,000 won ($115), while poor households and single-parent families can receive up to 400,000 won ($308).
 People can choose to receive the money by loading it onto a credit card, debit card, prepaid card or regional consumption coupon.

 Source: https://tuoitre.vn/dong-nam-a-phat-tien-de-kich-thich-tieu-dung-20250725080128467.htm